aws/amazon-freertos/tests/unit_test/linux/README.md

     * Testing functions must start with *test_*
     * We use unity to test and assert results
 8. You should be ready to go by now<br>
-    Always remember, if it is not tested it doens't work :( ...
+    Always remember, if it is not tested it doesn't work :( ...
 Happy Testing!